You’re out of free articles.

 This analysis, released in September, argues that Manchin and Barrasso’s bill would modestly increase emissions by encouraging more oil and gas drilling on federal lands.
 But that increase would likely be dwarfed by a large decrease in emissions prompted by building out the country’s electricity transmission grid.

-More specifically, it finds that while the pro-fossil fuel provisions could raise global climate pollution by as much as 6.1 million metric tons by 2050, the bill’s support for transmission could cut emissions by as much as 15.7 million metric tons in that time (although the final number, as you’ll see, is a very high end estimate).
+More specifically, it finds that while the pro-fossil fuel provisions could raise global climate pollution by as much as 6.1 billion metric tons by 2050, the bill’s support for transmission could cut emissions by as much as 15.7 billion metric tons in that time (although the final number, as you’ll see, is a very high end estimate).
 That’s because, as I’ve written before, building the grid will allow for more renewable, geothermal, and other forms of zero-carbon electricity generation to get built.
 And the country can only reduce emissions by building more zero-carbon electricity.

 Some of those emissions increases from oil and gas are now likely to occur whether or not the bill passes — the Trump administration will encourage fossil fuel extraction and export far beyond what a Harris administration would have done.